Friday, July 1, 2022

 "Lovely Reba Rollins, R.N., couldn't remember when she'd been so happy, so contented and pleased with life.
 Not only did she have an exciting job at the nearby lake resort---but there was the promise of a love-filled future with her beloved Skip Thornton.
 Yet, in a single day, her contentment came to an abrupt end.
 For her Uncle Charley had returned, and with him was a handsome young stranger named Lee Chandler.
 Reba was swept off her feet by the good-looking Lee.
 This must surely be love, she thought.
 But there was pain in his eyes, and Reba knew tha some dark secret in Lee's past was torturing him.
 Meanwhile, there was Skip---dear, loyal Skip---hovering in the background.
 Then one day, matters came to a startling head.
 And Reba knew, once and for all, whom she really loved..."

 Gehm's montage on Anya Seton's historical novel The Turquoise undoubtedly set a high standard for every cover he would produce after this.
-All I have to say is WOW!
-Anya Seton (1904-1990), the daughter of writer/naturalist Ernest Thompson Seton and his wife Grace Gallatin Seton Thompson (also a writer, of travel), started out writing "love pulps", but soon transitioned into historical fiction, or as she preferred they be called, "biographical novels."
+All I have to say is HOLY WOW!
+Anya Seton (1904-1990), the daughter of writer/naturalist Ernest Thompson Seton and his wife Grace Gallatin Seton Thompson (also a writer, of travel), started out writing "love pulps", but soon transitioned into historical fiction, or, as she preferred they be called, "biographical novels."
 Of her twelve novels, Dragonwyck (1944) and Foxfire (1950) remain her most famous, both made into Hollywood films.
 The Turquoise was published in paperback by Fawcett Crest in 1974.

 "It was not that Fey Cameron was so beautiful.
 It was just that she seemed to be.
 There had always been something regal about her.
 Despite her humble background, she carried herself like a princess.
 There was another remarkable thing about Fey.
 She was gifted with second sight-- a frightening and awesome power for one so young.
 At 17 Fey left behind the impoverished New Mexican desert town and went off with a laughing, curly haired Irish rogue named Terrence.
 With him she crossed the continent in search of wealth and respectability-- and love.
 But Terry was on the beginning for her.
 She soon found herself a more illustrious benefactor-- Simeon Tower-- one of the most powerful men in New York.
 Soon the cream of Gotham society was welcoming this strange and wonderful creature, whose origins were mysteriously vague.
 Only a handful knew the truth about her background.
 Then one of them attempted to destroy her..."